Genre: Sci-Fi Survival

 MY contributions

 Since it is a free game that revolves around the toys collected from Kinder Joys, I also had to account for those without toys.
-All players will have a neutral starter character, which can also be customised with different outfits and body part styles/colours that adhere to the IP's themes.
-I would define new outfits when a new season comes.
+All players will have a neutral starter character, which can also be customised with various outfits and body part aesthetics that adhere to the seasonal IP's themes.

 Like its namesake, the location is dominated by rotating obstacles and platforms.
 The level has a fairly straightforward layout, designed to be an easy/ onboarding level.
 Thus, it features simple challenges that practice the essence of the gameplay: timing and movement.